PerfectPizza/OpenInvite/CONTRIBUTING.md

 ```
   git checkout -b bug/#11
 ```
-3. Make changes and commit to your feature branch.
+Make changes and commit to your feature branch.
 ```
   git add -p
 ```
-4. Sync up with latest master before pushing to remote feature branch:
+Sync up with latest master before pushing to remote feature branch:
 ```
   git pull --rebase origin master
 ```
-5. Fix any merge conflicts if necessary.
+Fix any merge conflicts if necessary.

-6. Push changes to remote feature branch:
+Push changes to remote feature branch:
 ```
   git push origin feat3
 ```
-7. Generate pull request:
+Generate pull request:

   -> base: master
   -> compare: feat3

-8. Fix any issues highlighted by reviewer if necessary.
+Fix any issues highlighted by reviewer if necessary.

-9. When everything checks out, reviewer merges pull request to master.
+When everything checks out, reviewer merges pull request to master.

-10. When a pull request is merged and closed, delete feat3 branch.
+When a pull request is merged and closed, delete feat3 branch.

-## General Workflow
+## Original - General Workflow

 1. Fork the repo
 1. Cut a namespaced feature branch from master